Ms. Clark has managed the administrative duties of several small businesses and has collected unemployment on occasion herself.

 Having run the administrative end of several small businesses, I learned how to navigate the requirements for unemployment insurance for our employees.
 It seems to me there are a lot of people who do not understand how unemployment insurance works, and some people even want to equate unemployment benefits with welfare of some sort that is paid to recipients by the government with tax dollars.
-Hopefully this hub will help clear up some misunderstandings.
+Hopefully this article will help clear up some misunderstandings.

 How Unemployment Is Determined For Employers